TolikPylypchuk/SharpHook/docs/articles/hooks.md

 - `SharpHook.EventLoopGlobalHook` runs all of its event handlers on a separate dedicated thread.
 On backpressure it will queue the remaining events which means that the hook will be able to process all events.
 This implementation should be preferred to `SimpleGlobalHook` except for very simple use-cases.
-But it has a downside – suppressing event propagation will be ignored since event handlers are run on another thread.
+But it has a downside – suppressing event propagation will be ignored since event handlers are executed on another thread.

 - `SharpHook.TaskPoolGlobalHook` runs all of its event handlers on other threads inside the default thread pool for tasks.
 The parallelism level of the handlers can be configured.
 On backpressure it will queue the remaining events which means that the hook will be able to process all events.
-This implementation should be preferred to `SimpleGlobalHook` except for very simple use-cases.
-But it has a downside – suppressing event propagation will be ignored since event handlers are run on other threads.
+Like with `EventLoopGlobalHook`, suppressing event propagation will be ignored since event handlers are executed on other threads.
 In general, `EventLoopGlobalHook` should be preferred instead, as this class provides benefits only if events should be processed in parallel, which is rarely the case.

+## Mouse Events on Wayland

+On Wayland, absolute mouse position is usually not available, so you should subscribe to the `MouseMovedRelative` and `MouseDraggedRelative` in addition to `MouseMoved` and `MouseDragged` if you want to listen to mouse movement.
+Mice are relative pointer devices, so they only raise relative motion events.
+Absolute motion events will only be raised by absolute pointer devices like touchscreens, or in virtual machines.

+On other platforms, relative motion events are never raised.

+Also, events of type `MousePressed`, `MouseReleased`, `MouseClicked`, and `MouseWheel` don't include mouse coordinates – they are always set to (0, 0).

+You can query support for absolute mouse coordinates with `IFeatureProvider.GetOptionalFeatureSupport` – if it returns `AbsoluteMouseMovement` as one of the supported features, then mouse motion events will always be absolute.
+If not, then you should subscribe to `MouseMovedRelative` and `MouseDraggedRelative`.
+If it returns `AbsoluteMouseButtonCoordinates` as one of the supported features, then the cursor position will be included in `MousePressed`, `MouseReleased`, `MouseClicked`, and `MouseWheel` events.
+If not, then the coordinates will always be set to (0, 0).